Important information Possible tax implications of accepting BBVA’s takeover bid

 01.

-BBVA is offering 0,187 BBVA shares and 0,13 euros in cash for each Banco Sabadell share.
+Updated offer: BBVA is offering 0.207 BBVA shares for each Banco Sabadell share.

-Example for illustrative purposes of a Banco Sabadell shareholder who would incur a tax cost (taxes) if they decided to accept the bid.
+Example for illustrative purposes of a Banco Sabadell shareholder who may incur a tax cost (taxes) if they decided to accept the bid.

 Swap date